As part of its mission, the School of Cities Student Fellowship Award provides a forum for urban-focused interdisciplinary and collaborative learning.

 Hazelmae is a city builder passionate about community building and engagement, using human-centered design for social change.
 Currently, she is in her final year of undergraduate studies in Public Policy and City Studies studies at the University of Toronto Scarborough and focuses on building accessible cities for everyone in terms of design+accessibility, diversity and participation.
 Hazelmae proudly calls Scarborough her home, and connects her work back to the community as a co-founder of Innovate Youth Scarborough an upcoming youth hub focused on the re-envisioning of Scarborough through community building and collaborative placemaking.
 In the past, she has worked with CivicSpark engaging youth across Ontario through case competitions discussing pressing urban issues in GTHA such as transportation, housing and environmental sustainability, in addition to different capacities within the Ministry of Transportation, Ministry of Health & Long-Term Care, Elections Ontario, and the City of Toronto.
 Hazelmae is driven by her passion for building a more inclusive city that engages diverse communities and voices.

-Program of Study: Master's student, Public Policy
+Program of Study: Master's of Public Policy

 As a current Master’s of Public Policy Candidate at the Munk School of Global Affairs and Public Policy and a Bachelor of Kinesiology graduate from the Faculty of Kinesiology and Physical Education, Lamia is a passionate, experienced and knowledgeable student leader within the community of scholars and leaders at the University of Toronto.
 Her primary policy interest pertains to Indigenous relations at the intersection of urban policy and social policy.
 Through her fellowship at the School of Cities, Lamia will be examining urban Indigeneity and the health outcomes of Indigenous women represented within Toronto’s homeless population.
 At the core of the project Lamia is proposing entitled Ogimaakwe, prominent female leaders in the field of Indigenous health will incorporate traditional Indigenous knowledge to enable Indigenous women to engage with physical activity, personal development and mindfulness programming.